 Now as flawed human beings it’s quite normal to stagnate from time to time regarding our responsibilities such as washing the dishes or filing a yearly tax return.
 The problem is that when it comes to something more daunting like financial freedom, it’s very easy to lose track of how long no progress has been made and before you know it it’s been weeks since you’ve done anything productive.
 These weeks turn into months, then into years, and what’s the end result? a “normal” life.

 It’s perfectly “normal” to just go with the flow of life as long as it “seems” stable, even though deep inside we wish and hope for some lucky good fortune to somehow come our way.
 Yea it’s much easier to simply wish and hope for something better than to take daily action and put in the work to make it happen yourself.
 Heck, Most of us only have regular jobs because we don’t want to be homeless, hungry, and cold.
-If you routinely hit the snooze button on your alarm clock(like I do) than stagnation_2you’re only working because you have no choice.
+If you routinely hit the snooze button on your alarm clock(like I do) than you’re only working because you have no choice.
 We do this for a 5 days then chill on the weekends to reboot a little for next week and the cycle continues.
 Stephen King once wrote that hell is repetition and this is exactly that.
 In order to escape the cycle you must work for yourself.
 Think about it, what’s the more efficient way to achieve financial freedom, putting in years of work into someone else’s company and be at their mercy regarding your career success, or working directly for yourself and skipping the corporate middle man?
 The answer is obvious.

 To get back on point, stagnation is something you should do everything in your power to avoid.
 It’s a daily battle and that’s why I created a “Stagnation Log” section in the sidebar to keep me sharp.
 Now I know as well as anyone else how hard it is sometimes to just have a seat and get some work done, which is why I have a personal rule that as long as I do something, anything really, then I’ll be satisfied for the day.
 Even if it’s just one sentence for a new article or one line of code for a piece of software or a 5 minute piano practice session, it still counts.
 Yes, one sentence a day is abysmal but you’ll find that it’s much easier to have a seat with the intent of writing at least one line and then ending up writing a complete paragraph, or 2, or 3, and before you know it the whole thing is done(or not) and you’re in a great mood 🙂